veracity/veracity-documentation/sections/developerexperience/apitutorial.md

 > Veracity Access Hub only supports access management for services purchased via the **Veracity Marketplace**.
 > For services in Energy, Maritime (for example, Fleet Status, Certification), or Classification, continue using existing tools like [Maritime Access Management (MAM)](https://maritime.dnv.com/mam/Users).

+### Check User Access via VTM API (v4)
+If your API is integrated with Veracity Access Hub, you can use the [**Veracity Tenant Management (VTM) API v4**](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/v4-api-swagger.json) to check if a user has access and what role they have.

+1. After validating the bearer token, extract:
+   - `userId` (from token claim)
+   - `tenantId` (from tenant selector or URL)
+   - `applicationId` (your API's Client ID)

+2. Call: `GET /tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

+3. If the response is `200 OK`, the user has access.
+You can:
+- Check `accessLevel` for built-in roles.
+- Read `properties` for custom permissions.

+> Use **VTM API v4** and **not V3**.
+V3 is legacy and not supported for new integrations.

+> You might want to see [VTM documentation](https://developer.veracity.com/docs/section/tenantmanagement/tenantmanagement#overview).

 ### Can I use VAH for a non-production or non-Marketplace API?
 Not through self-service.
 Currently, **only Marketplace-purchased services** can be installed in a company account.